MontpellierRessourcesImagerie/mri-cia-documents/README.md

 - Modify the workflow (.github/workflows/on-release.yml) to "build" your document (ex: convert your '.odt' to '.pdf') on release.
 - Make your modifications as you wish and push them.
 - When you will make a new release, the PDF will be part of the assets.
-- You can access the assets of your latest release with the URL: github.com/MontpellierRessourcesImagerie/mri-cia-documents/releases/latest/my-document.pdf

 **Note:** The ODT to PDF conversion is already insured for any ODT document at the root of this repo, you don't need to edit the workflow.